w3c-cg/solid/elections/2023/affiliation-designated-voters.md

 # Solid CG Affiliations with more than one CG participant

-Open for edits until 2023-11-14

 Following [Solid CG Chair Election Procedure](https://github.com/solid/specification/discussions/582)

 To designate a representative please edit the table and add their full name (as it appears in their W3C account or https://www.w3.org/groups/cg/solid/participants/ ) in the *Designated* column.
 In cases where there is no designated representative the one in the *Default* column will be included in the list of elegible voters!

-List generated on 2023-11-11 using [solid-ecosystem-monitor](https://github.com/VirginiaBalseiro/solid-ecosystem-monitor/)
+List generated on 2023-11-27 using [solid-ecosystem-monitor](https://github.com/VirginiaBalseiro/solid-ecosystem-monitor/)

 | Name                                                                          | Members | Default                 | Designated |
 | :---------------------------------------------------------------------------- | :------ | :---------------------- | :--------- |